mrsonne/bda/README.md

 # bda
 Examples from Bayesian Data Analysis.
 Gelman et al. Third edition.
 2014.

-Please click the notebooks (.ipynb) to view the example in your browser.
+Please click any notebook (.ipynb) to view the corresponding example in your browser.